slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-5/packetizer_raw_output.md

 Update the tree diagram and JSON examples to precisely match the YANG node names (e.g., using 'supported-group' and 'client-profiles') as dictated by the normative model.

+**Severity:** Medium
+  *Basis:* While these naming mismatches mainly affect documentation and example correctness, they can lead to implementation errors if developers rely on the provided examples.

+**Confidence:** High

 ---

 ## Report 6: 9761-5-6